johnsamey/DEPI-Project/README.md

-# 🚀 Project 1: Automated Deployment Pipeline with Jenkins and Docker
+# 🚀 Project: Automated Deployment Pipeline with Jenkins and Docker

 ## Objective
 Implement an automated CI/CD pipeline using Jenkins, Docker, and Ansible.